 4. Being Bilingual Opens Up Interesting Cultural and Social Opportunities.

 Speaking another language fluently allows you the path into the mind -- and heart -- of another people and culture.
 It presents you the opportunity to make friends with people who share that language and background, and even partake in their love of certain music, movies, and books in that language.

-When it comes to traveling, speaking the local language creates a much more immersive and authentic experience.
+When it comes to traveling, speaking the local language creates a much more immersive experience.
 You'll be able to talk directly with the locals, rent local apartments, bargain in the language (and get better deals), order the right food, and ask for directions when you get lost.
 Everything becomes more seamless… and more fun!

 5. Bilingual People are Apparently More Attractive